1. I am interested in an elevator career. How do I certify?

 15. Digital Badges

-NAEC Certification will soon provide digital badges as a benefit of showcasing your earned certifications and other skills.
-NAEC digital badges via Credly’s Acclaim platform will offer flexible options for recognition and verification.
+NAEC Certification provides digital badges as a benefit of showcasing your earned certifications and other skills.
+NAEC digital badges via Credly platform will offer flexible options for recognition and verification.
 With the ease of a one-click you can take advantage of sharing on social media newsfeeds, tools for embedding verifiable badges on websites or email signatures.
 Learn more.